blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## JSON Schema additions

-The proposed type system will make use of a couple of non-standard JSON Schema keywords.
-These will be used to add explicitness and to allow for new semantics within schemas.
+The proposed type system will make use of several non-standard JSON Schema keywords to add explicitness and allow for new semantics within the schemas.

 The `kind` keyword will be used to identify the kind of the schema being described.
 The value of `kind` must be one of